fhiso/sources-and-citations/citation-elements.md

 represent references, but left their form unspecfied and allowed implementations to use alternative implementation techniques such as pointers.
 The new wording is not strictly a change, but makes it clearer that a formal *layer identifier* is not required.
+If a persistent identifier is subsequently required for *citation layers*, it is most likely to be added as a piece of metadata in a future metadata standard.

 {.note} The data model allows multiple *layer derivation links* between the same pair of *citation layers*.
 This might be used when the